CYCLIST'S GUIDE TO THE SOUTH DOWNS WAY

 We visited the Bluebell pub in Cocking - refurbished over a year ago and really stylish and pleasant without being flashy.
 The real ale (TEA) was excellent and fellow guests who ate there said the food was lovely.
 They also do B & B and the barmaid said the bedrooms had all been refurbished recently.

 On our second night we stayed at 'Four Acres' B & B in Fulking.
+(Now Closed!)
 Again, great facilities for bike washing, tea and biscuits galore, huge bedroom and luxury bathroom and sooo peaceful (you will hear owls, foxes etc).
 Sarah has the house up for sale though, so not sure what will happen here in future.

 We ate at the Sheperd and Dog in Fulking.
 Classy yet hearty food, but not cheap, especially the deserts.
 Worth it though for a good feed and a fine choice of ales.
 Friendly helpful staff too.
 It got suprisingly busy for a Monday night - obviously a well run place.
 They are so busy on Sundays that they don't even accept bookings!